ganws/Project-Ant-Colony/README.md

 =====ROUGH IDEAS=====

 Ant movement system:
-  - An ant's movement is defined by an probability equation which takes pheromone level as input parameter.
+  - An ant's movement is defined by an probability equation which takes pheromone strength (p-strength) as input parameter as follows,

+		P(i) = Ci / sum(Ci) ,
+	where Ci is the p-strength detected by 'sensor' i.
+	*The equation is highly simplified by ommiting all coefficients.
+  - Each ant has multiple pheromone 'sensors' spread across the front area.
-  - pathing coefficient is 0 when the grid is occupied by a path blocker
+  - pathing coefficient is 0 when the grid is occupied by a path blocker.
+  - Factors that affects the movement pattern (that I can think of right now)
+	- Base value of all sensors (the higher it is relative to p-strength, the less sensitive sensors are)
+	- Sensitivity factor of front sensor (tendency to follow pheromone)
+	- Coefficient of side sensors (tendency to diviate)
+	- resolution of pheromone matrix grid

 Pheromone system:
   - ant leaves behind a trail of pheromone particles at fixed interval